-How Sports Massage Helps With Marathon Recovery
+How Sports Massage Helps With Recovery

-Chelmsford College • April 15, 2025
+Chelmsford Physio • June 10, 2025

 Sports massage is a type of massage specifically designed to help athletes recover from training and competition.
 It’s a manual therapy that uses various techniques to improve circulation, reduce muscle tension, and remove waste products from the tissues.